Helmsley: Helmsley Archive

 The Helmsley Archive is a collection of more than 5,000 images illustrating the history of Helmsley over the last 150 years.
 John Collier bequeathed his collection to Helmsley Town Council who, with the Ryedale Area Committee of North Yorkshire County Council, support the project.
 The archive is being augmented by local residents.

 Religion

 There are four churches in Helmsley.
-The Anglican church is the Church of All Saints a Grade II* listed building.
+The Anglican church is the Church of All Saints, a Grade II* listed building.
+St Mary's Church, Helmsley is a Catholic church.

+The tune 'Helmsley' for the hymn Lo!
+He comes with clouds descending, dated 1763, is attributed to Thomas Olivers, 1725-1799, who preached widely in the British Isles.